dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 // add points touched to latest time in stream function addPoint(pointObj) {
-  // add point to last appended element let numberElem = document.getElementsByTagName('body')[0].lastChild;
+  // add point to last appended element const numberElem = document.getElementsByTagName('body')[0].lastChild;
   numberElem.innerHTML += ` (${pointObj.x}, ${pointObj.y}) `;
 }
 ```

 You can check out this code in action in this [JSFiddle: FRP-inspired JavaScript](https://jsfiddle.net/kmaida/3v8yw02s/).
-Run the fiddle and move your mouse over the result area of the screen as it counts up to `10` seconds.
+Run the fiddle and move your mouse over the result area of the screen as it counts up to 10 seconds.
 You should see mouse coordinates appear along with the counter.
 This indicates where your mouse was during each 1-second time interval.

 Let's briefly discuss this implementation step-by-step.

 First, we'll create an <a href="#observables" target="_self">observable</a> called `time$`.
 This is a timer that adds a value to the collection every `1000ms` (every second).
-We need to map the timer event to extract its `value` and push it in the resulting stream.
+We need to `map` the timer event to extract its `value` and push it in the resulting stream.

 Next, we'll create a `move$` observable from the `document.mousemove` event.
 Mouse movement is _continuous_.
 At any point in the sequence, there are an infinite number of points in between.
 We'll throttle this so the resulting stream is more manageable.
-Then we can map the event to return an object with `x` and `y` properties and values to represent mouse coordinates.
+Then we can `map` the event to return an object with `x` and `y` values to represent mouse coordinates.

 Next we want to merge the `time$` and `move$` streams.
 This is a _transformation_.
 This way we can plot which mouse movements occurred during each time interval.
 We'll call the resulting observable `source$`.
 We'll also limit the `source$` observable so that it completes after ten seconds (`10000ms`).

 Now that we have our merged stream of time and movement, we'll create a `subscription` to the `source$` observable so we can react to it.
 In our `onNext` callback, we'll check to see if the value is a `number` or not.
 If it is, we want to call a function called `createTimeset()`.
 If it's a coordinates object, we'll call `addPoint()`.
 In the `onError` and `onCompleted` callbacks, we'll simply log some information.

 Let's look at the `createTimeset(n)` function.
-We'll create a new `div` element for each second interval, label it, and append it to the `body`.
+We'll create a new `div` element for each second interval, label it, and append it to the DOM.

 In the `addPoint(pointObj)` function, we'll print out the latest coordinates in the most recent timeset `div`.
-This will associate each coordinate with its corresponding time interval.
+This will associate each set of coordinates with its corresponding time interval.
 We can now read where the mouse has been over time.

 > **Note:** These functions are <a href="#purity" target="_self">impure</a>: they have no return value and they also produce side effects.
 The side effects are DOM manipulations.
 As mentioned earlier, the JavaScript we need to write for our apps frequently interacts with scope outside its functions.